May 5, 2007 Articles of

 That law makes both incall "prostitution" illegal as well as "indecent acts".

-court said that masturbation of clients and other activities in a B/D setting
+trial court said that masturbation of clients and other activities in a B/D

-did NOT violate bawdy.
-But the Crown appealed and the Ontario Court of Appeals
+setting did NOT violate bawdy.
+But the Crown appealed and the Ontario Court

-found it was a common bawdy house.
-After a six year court battle the owner was
+of Appeals found it was a common bawdy house.
+After a six year court battle

-it was in Phoenix before the 1999 law outlawing any good touch interaction in
+as it was in Phoenix before the 1999 law outlawing any good touch interaction

-exercise their fundamental rights to have sexual relations with partners of
+can exercise their fundamental rights to have sexual relations with partners

 In the "land of the free" we do not have the adult freedoms that most of the